Israel025/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ** The 100-times_table.c program prints the n times table, starting with 0. nothing is printed If n is greater than 15 or less than 0.

+** The 101-natural.c program computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.